 Doctors Worldwide has witnessed first-hand how inadequate emergency care can lead to unnecessary death.
 During a trainee observation session during our Postgraduate Fellowship programme , we witnessed multiple emergency cases presenting at a primary care facility.
 Without the correct infrastructure and training, the medical staff on duty were unprepared to deal with cases such as a seriously ill two year old child, who sadly passed away.

 We have been actively working on the ground in Cox’s Bazar, Bangladesh since November 2017.
 In partnership with the International Organization of Migration (IOM ), we have been able to respond to the Rohingya Crisis through capacity building and health system strengthening benefiting the local community as well as the Rohingya people.
 To date, over 900,000 patient consultations have benefitted and thousands more daily.

 The DICE programme aims to bridge the gap between primary care and secondary care by providing hands-on clinical supervision training for Bangladeshi doctors, nurses and medical assistants who are regularly managing acute or life-threatening conditions within 24/7 primary care facilities.
 By supporting and utilising the local response through our DICE training, we will strengthen the current response on the ground.

-The training will be spaced out over 9 months involving 4 full days per week of on-site clinical supervision and hands-on training/learning through logbook assessments, clinical audits and patient consultations.
+The programme is spaced out over 9 months involving 4 full days per week of on-site clinical supervision and hands-on training/learning through logbook assessments, introducing protocols, developing emergency care infrastructure, clinical audits and patient consultations.
 There will be an additional 1-day per week of face to face learning/lectures away from the clinical sites for didactic learning, case-based discussion and simulations.